 A good indicator of an agent’s trustworthiness is what their clients say about them.
 When talking to a prospective REALTOR®, it’s always a good idea to ask for referrals from their previous clients.
 Don’t just go by the reviews they post on their website.
 Dig a bit deeper and put some time into finding out what their past clients really think.
 No matter who you choose to work with, it’s important to do your own due diligence.

 While we can’t speak for Opendoor (but we encourage you to do your own research), here at Jovio, we believe our reviews speak for themselves.
-Hear directly from Jovio clients like Sandy who went under contract on her home less than 24 hours after it was posted as Coming Soon and Chris and Jessica who received six competing offers within 48 hours of listing.
 We also encourage you to explore reviews of Jovio outside of what we have listed on our website.
-And if you’d like to speak with some of our clients directly, we’re happy to provide you with referrals!
+And if you’d like to speak with some of our clients directly, our agents are always happy to provide you with referrals!

 Another key to a successful agent-seller partnership is finding a partner that shares your goals.
 All agents have a fiduciary duty to act in their client’s best interest.
 But many of the newer real estate companies run on business models where making money is the end goal, not their client’s success.

 The Opendoor business model centers around this very concept.
 They make money from the up-charge they get when reselling your property.
 It’s in their best interest to buy your home for the lowest price possible so they can maximize their return when they turn around and list it on the market.

 The Jovio business model couldn’t be more different.
 Everything our agents do is centered around helping their clients reach their goals.
 When you succeed, we succeed.
 If you sell your home for more, we as a business make more as well.
 We have completely aligned our interests with those of our clients.
 In fact, it’s what our company was founded on and helping you reach your goals is at the very core of our mission to Unlock Ownership®.